-This is not so different from co-located onboarding, it's just a lot more important.
-Be sure to be in touch with the new hire throughout the day, and catch up at the end of it.
+This is not so different from co-located onboarding.
+People join the virtual office, get assigned to someone that guides them and getting set up.
+The only difference is that folks are remote, so be sure to be in touch with the new hire throughout the day, and catch up at the end of it.

-In many cases, it's not possible for an appropriate employee to be present during the first day, or at least first few hours.
+In many cases, it's not possible for a suitable employee to be present during the first few hours or even the first day.
 In that case, do not let the employee wait for you.
 Be sure to set up an onboarding system that the employee can use for self-onboarding.

 Whenever it is possible, an employee or manager should try to catch up and see how things are going.
 Especially if someone hasn't worked remotely before, the first day can be confusing.
 Try to be there for questions.

 Usually, it's fine for coworkers to talk to each other and onboard the new employee during the first day or so.
 Sometime in the first week, a human resources representative, a senior manager or even an executive in smaller companies should take some time to catch up with the new employee.

 This is a prime time to learn about how the employee has experienced their onboarding and to make sure any insecurities are being taken care of.
 Catch up the employee, ask what they're working on, and extend any advice you can give to them.
 It can be a good idea to formally match them up with an employee for the rest of the month, to make sure any other issues are being taken care of, too.

 Finally, it could be good to make these check-ins part of your usual routine for the first few months, but preferably forever.
 Issues come up during any time of employment, so it can be good for you to know about them, and solve them – especially if you don't see employees often.